 Judging is solely on decoration.
 A dummy cake of cardboard or Styrofoam is required for your fair exhibit.
+Real cakes will be disqualified.
 Size is not limited, but it should be reasonable in size.
+All décor must be handmade by exhibitor.
+No foam, cardboard, candy décor on cake.

 Place dummy cake on board covered with aluminum foil.
-If you are bringing an elaborate cake that needs exceptional care in its set up and display, please let thesuperintendent know in advance.
+If you are bringing an elaborate cake that needs exceptional care in its set up and display, please let the superintendent know in advance.